laurenwillihnganz-ai/MDEF-PORTFOLIO/docs/about/me.md

 ABOUT

 Hello!
-Im' Lo, a Colorado-born artist, designer, and educator with a passion for architecture, environmental design, and cultural integration.
+I'm Lo, a Colorado-born artist, designer, and educator with a passion for architecture, environmental design, and cultural integration.

 My interest in design deepened after high school, leading me to study Architecture and Environmental Design at the University of Westminster, where I explored sustainable building practices, urban planning, and community-driven spaces.
 Throughout my studies, I worked on a range of projects, from small-scale material explorations to large-scale urban interventions, earning recognition for my conceptual and technical work.